SeekyCt/spm-loaders/loader/STANDARD.md

     - Technically, anything from the TRK string at 80004188 could've been used
         - The starting address chosen is slightly nicer
         - This still leaves some space for future standards to use, should that be needed
+- The loader hooks on the blr of spmarioInit
+    - If using gecko codes on console, this requires `VI Hook` to be able to be patched in time

 ## Context